 This article is part of

-Some capabilities of SD-WAN as a service that NaaS vendors include are redundancy and connectivity choices, policy-driven route optimization and traffic prioritization.
-Providers had already baked in several SD-WAN-style management, optimization and redundancy features in the middle-mile segments of their architectures, so they only needed to extend the capabilities.
+The ultimate version of a managed WAN is a network as a service (NaaS) option.
+Most NaaS providers deliver the main capabilities of SD-WAN, including redundancy and connectivity choices, as well as policy-driven route optimization and traffic prioritization.
+Providers have long had similar management, optimization and redundancy features in the middle-mile segments of their architectures, so extending the capabilities to customer locations was straightforward.

 2. SD-WAN and secure remote access

-SD-WAN with secure remote access
+SD-WAN helping power secure remote access

-Secure remote access replaces SD-WAN
+Secure remote access replacing SD-WAN

 3. AI in SD-WAN